The Entropic Signature of Class Speciation in Diffusion Models: Preliminaries

 \subsection{Diffusion Models}

 Diffusion models view data generation as a sequential stochastic transformation between two probability distributions: a complex data distribution and a simple noise distribution.
 This transformation is defined by stochastic differential equations (SDEs).
-The forward SDE gradually decreases information about the data by injecting noise, while the reverse SDE restores structure by progressively removing noise.
-Together, they form a continuous-time generative model in which each intermediate state $X_t$ represents a partially noised version of the original data.
+The forward SDE gradually destroys information about the data by injecting noise, while the reverse SDE restores structure by progressively removing noise.
+Formally, an SDE specifies how a random variable evolves with time: